-Employment Agreements (Messrs.
+Employment Agreement (Messrs.
 Goldsmith and Olsen)

-Mr. Goldsmith's and Mr. Olsen's employment agreements (each, an "Employment Agreement") were amended and restated on December 29, 2008, to bring them into compliance with Section 409A of the Internal Revenue Code.
-The Employment Agreements, originally dated 1999 and 2000, respectively, continue until terminated either by the executive or by AutoZone.
-Mr. Olsen's Employment Agreement was further amended on September 29, 2009, to be effective November 1, 2009, as discussed below (the "Amendment").
+Mr. Goldsmith's and Mr. Olsen's employment agreements (each an "Employment Agreement") were amended and restated on December 29, 2008, to bring them into compliance with Section 409A of the Internal Revenue Code.
+The Employment Agreements originally dated 1999 and 2000, respectively, continue until terminated either by the executive or by AutoZone.
+Mr. Olsen's Employment Agreement was further amended on September 29, 2009.

 If an Employment Agreement is terminated by AutoZone for cause, or by the executive for any reason, the executive will cease to be an employee, and will cease to receive salary, bonus, and other benefits.
-"Cause" is defined as the willful engagement by the executive in conduct which is demonstrably or materially injurious to AutoZone, monetarily or otherwise.
-No act or failure to act by the executive will be considered "willful" unless done, or omitted to be done, by the executive not in good faith and without reasonable belief that his action or omission was in the best interest of AutoZone.
+"Cause" is defined as the willful engagement in conduct which is demonstrably or materially injurious to AutoZone, monetarily or otherwise.
+No act or failure to act will be considered "willful" unless done, or omitted to be done, not in good faith and without reasonable belief that the action or omission was in the best interest of AutoZone.

-If an Employment Agreement is terminated by AutoZone without cause, and the executive experiences a "separation from service" (within the meaning of Section 409A and related regulations), Mr. Goldsmith will receive certain benefits for three years after the termination date, and if such separation from service occurs prior to November 1, 2009, Mr. Olsen will receive certain benefits for two years after the termination date (each, a "Continuation Period").
-Effective November 1, 2009, Mr. Olsen's Continuation Period will change to one year, pursuant to the Amendment.
+If an Employment Agreement is terminated by AutoZone without cause, and the executive experiences a "separation from service" (within the meaning of Section 409A and related regulations), Mr. Goldsmith will receive certain benefits for three years after the termination date and Mr. Olsen will receive certain benefits for one year after the termination date (each, a "Continuation Period").
 Each executive will receive his then-current base salary during his Continuation Period, and will receive a prorated bonus for the fiscal year in which he was terminated, but no bonuses thereafter.
-Each executive's stock options that would have vested during his Continuation Period will immediately vest on his termination date, and all vested stock options may be exercised in accordance with the respective stock option agreements until 30 days after the end of his Continuation Period or the expiration of the stock option, whichever comes first.
-Medical, dental and vision benefit coverage for the executive and/or his dependents under an AutoZone group health plan will continue for a period of time equal to the sum of the executive's maximum COBRA coverage period plus his Continuation Period.
+Each executive's stock options that would have vested during his Continuation Period will immediately vest on his termination date, and all vested stock options may be exercised in accordance with the respective stock option agreements until the first to occur of (i) 30 days after the end of his Continuation Period or (ii) the expiration of the respective stock option agreement, without regard to any possible early expiration resulting from the executive's termination.
+Medical, dental and vision benefit coverage under an AutoZone group health plan will continue for a period of time equal to the sum of the executive's maximum COBRA coverage period plus his Continuation Period.
 Each executive will also receive a lump sum payment equal to a multiple of the total aggregate annual COBRA premium costs for group medical, dental and vision benefit coverage for himself and his dependents as in effect immediately prior to his termination.
-This multiple for Mr. Goldsmith is 3X and for Mr. Olsen is 2X until November 1, 2009, at which time it will change to 1X pursuant to the Amendment.
+This multiple for Mr. Goldsmith is 3X and for Mr. Olsen is 1X.

 Each executive agrees to release AutoZone from any and all obligations other than those set forth in his Employment Agreement.
 If either executive is terminated from his position by AutoZone, or by the executive for reasons other than a change in control, then the executive will be prohibited from competing against AutoZone or hiring AutoZone employees for a period of time equal to his Continuation Period.
-"Change in control" in each agreement means either the acquisition of a majority of our voting securities by or the sale of substantially all of our assets to a non-affiliate of the company.
+"Change in control" in each Employment Agreement means either the acquisition of a majority of AutoZone's voting securities by or the sale of substantially all of AutoZone's assets to a non-affiliate of the company.